Jeepney: History

-By the mid-1930s, Emil Bachrach, a Russian American Jewish entrepreneur in the Philippines (who also owned the Ford Motor Co. franchise in the Philippines, as well as Manila's first bus company), started the Bachrach Motor Company (BMC).
+By the mid-1930s, Emil Bachrach, a Russian American entrepreneur in the Philippines (who also owned the Ford Motor Co. franchise in the Philippines, as well as Manila's first bus company), started the Bachrach Motor Company (BMC).
 They began manufacturing similar vehicles known as the BMC-AC.
-Unlike the DKW-ACs, they had a back-entry carriage-style (similar to the Visayan tartanilla rather than the calesa) that was joined seamlessly with the chassis.
+Unlike the DKW-ACs, they had a back-entry carriage style (similar to the carretela-type calesa) that was joined seamlessly with the chassis.
 It seated two people on each side.
-The automobile used were cheap imported British Austin 7s and later on, American Bantams, both of which are the direct precursors of the Jeep.
-They later expanded to seat eight to ten people, but were still much shorter than modern jeepneys.
+The automobiles used were cheap imported British Austin 7s and later on, American Bantams, both of which are the direct precursors of the Jeep.
+They later expanded to seat eight to ten people but were still much shorter than modern jeepneys.
 Most of these vehicles were destroyed in World War II.

 When American troops began to leave the Philippines at the end of World War II, hundreds of surplus Jeeps were sold or given to the Filipinos.
 An American soldier named Harry Stonehill was involved in the disposal of military surplus, and reportedly created a black market for the surplus including jeeps.

-The Jeeps were stripped down and altered locally: metal roofs were added for shade; and the vehicles decorated in vibrant colours with chrome-plated ornaments on the sides and hood.
+The Jeeps were stripped down and altered locally: metal roofs were added for shade, and the vehicles were decorated in vibrant colours with chrome-plated ornaments on the sides and hood.
 The back part was reconfigured with two long parallel benches with passengers facing each other to accommodate more passengers.
-The size, length and passenger capacity has increased as it evolved through the years.
-In assembly-built jeepneys (notably those built by Sarao Motors and Francisco Motors), the passenger capacity reached a maximum of fourteen to eighteen (including two up front).
+The size, length, and passenger capacity have increased as it evolved through the years.
+In assembly-built jeepneys (notably, those built by Sarao Motors and Francisco Motors), the passenger capacity reached a maximum of fourteen to eighteen (including two up front).
 These high-capacity jeepneys were the first versions to be referred to as "Public Utility Jeepneys" (PUJ) or "passenger-type" jeeps.
 The non-extended, original-seat configuration jeeps were labeled "owners", short for "owner-type" jeeps, and are used non-commercially.
 To distinguish it from those used as public transportation, the term "owner" is used.
 The original jeepneys were refurbished military Jeeps by Willys and Ford.
 Modern jeepneys are now produced with engines and other parts from Japan or South Korea.